 If you are new to this series you may want to start at the beginning HERE.
-While each tip is separate and you can do just one, when you combine all the tips, you will save the most.

 Cooking from scratch has always been something I have loved to do.
 I never realized the benefits it has to my family or to my pocketbook until I was married for a few years.
-I was about the same time I realized that we needed to save money that I realized how much of a difference it made to cook from scratch.
-I have been trying to figure out what it is that makes it so much cheaper and this is what I

-- Cooking from scratch keeps your pantry simple. – When you cook from scratch you tend to use the same basic ingredients.
+One of the biggest reasons this happens is because cooking from scratch keeps your pantry simple. – When you cook from scratch you tend to use the same basic ingredients.
 This means you buy less items to stockpile in your pantry.

 - You use the same recipes often but do variations of them – I find when I cook from scratch I have base recipes of things that I then can add things to.
 When we make muffins we have a few items that make the base muffin mix and add the fruits or other items to make them different.